sdoboli/Lab8_CSC16_S21/README.md

  Congratulations!
 You are now ready to start your assignment.

-A)
+A) First Problems

 1) Open the lab1_1.cpp file using the visual studio code editor.
 Look at the code.
 2) Compile the lab1_1.cpp by typing: `make lab1_1`
 3) Add code for each comment line with add code.
 You can compile and run the program at any time with:
 	`make lab1_1  && ./lab1_1`
-4) When you finished, run the program with the following command.
+4) When you finished all the code in lab1_1, run the program once only with the following command.
 This will save the output of the file in a file called out_lab1_1.
 	`./lab1_1 |tee -a out_lab1_1`
-5) Update changes to your local repository Type: `git status` You will see the following:
+5) Update changes to your local repository.
+Type: `git status` You will see the following:

 	```On branch master